 How smoke grenades work in Counter-Strike 2

-Smokes in Counter-Strike 2 are entirely different from what players are used to.
+Counter-Strike 2 smokes are entirely different from what players are used to.
 The unchanged gunplay and mechanics in Counter-Strike 2 led many to believe the game’s meta would stay the same.
 However, Valve has introduced a game-defining mechanic to Counter-Strike 2, forcing players to adjust their playstyles and strategies.

-Here’s everything you need to know about the Counter-Strike 2 smoke grenades:
+Here’s everything you need to know about the CS2 smoke grenades:

 - Smokes can be carved using equipment and gunfire.